 A Sustainable and Inclusive Recovery In partnership with the Ford Foundation, this project will focus on ensuring a post-COVID-19 economic recovery that creates a more egalitarian world, prioritises the interests of the Global South, and maximises prospects of reducing structural inequalities.

-Public Economy In an age of acute inequality and slow growth, fiscal pressures are forcing difficult choices in the global South.
+Public Economy Project In an age of acute inequality and slow growth, fiscal pressures are forcing difficult choices in the global South.
 The Covid-19 crisis will intensify these pressures and once the pandemic passes fiscal distress is likely to remain.
 Choices made in crisis could have social and economic consequences for years to come.

 Pre-Distribution and Ownership The project is looking at how the production system can be reconfigured to generate outcomes that improve equity within society to support vulnerable households and communities.